My Courage Story

 My name is Kelly M. Sicard (she/her), and I’m a wife, mom, and freelance writer from New Hampshire.

-That reflection year led me back to my writing passion.
+That year led me back to my writing passion.
 I enrolled in graduate school for English and Creative Writing, and upon graduation, worked at the university.
 A few years later, I started my own writing business.
 Each year that goes on feels more fulfilling than the last as I grow in courage.

 My courage journey over the past decade has included setting boundaries, attending therapy, embracing creativity, taking risks, moving beyond fear, allowing myself to be seen, understanding my needs as a highly sensitive person turned parent, and so much more.